citybound/citybound/game/economy/README.md

 ## Prior Art & Inspiration

 * [Prof. Philip Mirowski: Should Economists be Experts in Markets or Experts in "Human Nature"?](https://www.youtube.com/watch?v=xfbVPDNl7V4)
+* Roller Coaster Tycoon as the gold standard for individual, grouped, localised thoughts as a key tool to inform game decisions

 ## Philosophy